A River Cruise in Europe

 Well, it depends on who you’re talking to.

-If you’re talking to “Ocean Cruise” lover like me, (I’ve been on 60 Ocean Cruises and on 17 River Cruises… you can see pictures & videos of all of my Cruises, including my River Cruises here) it has to do with wanting a little more variety, seeing some new unique places that big ships can’t get to and overall taking the pace down a notch & traveling with a smaller group.
+If you’re talking to “Ocean Cruise” lovers like us, (we’ve been on 28 of them and on 1 River Cruise… you can see pics of all of our Cruises, including our River Cruise here) **Update as of August, 2015 is 35 Oceans and 7 Rivers** it has to do with wanting a little more variety, seeing some new unique places and overall taking the pace down a notch.

-Don’t get me wrong, there’s nothing more exciting than being at Sea with hundreds or even thousands of others onboard and having non-stop action in a floating city.
-But now and then it’s nice to sit back, relax and enjoy some great food & wine while you watch some amazing cities & towns float by!
+Don’t get us wrong, there’s nothing more exciting then being at Sea with thousands of others and having non-stop action in a floating city.
+But now and then it’s nice to sit back, relax and enjoy some great food & great wine while you watch some amazing cities & towns float by.

 Now the other type of person who loves River Cruises are “non-cruisers”.